 Charlie Hollins, Benefits Case Manager: A graduate of the University of Humberside, Charlie has accrued over a decade’s experience in the vocational rehabilitation field.
 Initially working with individuals to provide evidence-based supported employment services he found himself drawn to the world of benefits counseling and in May 2012 gained certification as a Community Work Incentive Counselor.
 It is in this role that he has been providing services for MD-EN’s sister network, the Maryland Benefits Counseling Network.
 Charlie has also been tasked with the opportunity of working on the Maryland State Hospital Project which aims to provide benefits-related support to patients as they transition into the community.
 Charlie has a passion for interpreting all those wonderfully arcane benefits rules and regulations and, coupled with his considerate and empathetic manner, continues to provide clients and their families with quality services specific to their needs.

-T-Kea Blackman, Peer Career Advancement Specialist: T-Kea Blackman, Peer Career Advancement Specialist with the Maryland Employment Network, is mental health advocate, speaker, writer, and trained communications professional.
+T-Kea Blackman, Peer Career Coach: T-Kea Blackman, Peer Career Coach with the Maryland Employment Network, is mental health advocate, speaker, writer, and trained communications professional.
 Her written work has been published on The Mighty, Urban Faith, Blavity, and 21 Ninety, garnering over 45,000 views and encouraging individuals to seek treatment.
 T-Kea is also the creator and host of a weekly podcast, which aims normalize the conversation about mental health within communities of color by sharing inspirational stories of success and triumph.
 In her current role with the Maryland Employment Network, T-Kea utilizes her lived experience and strong interpersonal skills to support individuals living with a mental illness, as they strive to advance their careers and achieve their personal and professional goals.